 The lawyers currently practicing at Hooper, Lundy & Bookman come from many of the nation’s top law schools.
 As the number of law schools offering health law concentrations increases, we are also expanding our recruiting and hiring efforts to a wide range of law schools across the country.

-The firm is committed to diversity in its hiring practices with regard to gender, race, ethnicity, religion and sexual orientation.
+The firm is committed to diversity in its hiring practices with regard to gender, race, ethnicity, religion, and sexual orientation and has adopted the Mansfield and Rooney rules in attorney recruiting.

 In addition to our traditional recruiting program, we also offer a Summer Associate Program.
 The objective of this program is to attract the highest caliber of legal talent with the intent of developing a long–term relationship after graduation.
 Our considerations in selecting summer associates are similar to those we use to hire other associates.
 Our summer program is designed to provide summer associates with broad exposure to our firm and our health care practice.
 Summer associates are given opportunities for legal research projects, writing, attending hearings, and assisting with depositions.